-Time domain astronomy as discussed here is the study of transient and variable sources, see Figure 9.1.
+Time domain astronomy as discussed here is the study of transient and variable sources, see figure below.
 Transients are usually the result of some kind of explosion or collision that leads to a change in the physical character of the source (e.g. supernovae, gamma-ray bursts, neutron star mergers), or a result of accretion of matter (nova outbursts, tidal disruption events, AGN flares).
 These events are unpredictable, show a temporal evolution of the physical conditions, and often fall below the detection threshold when faint.
 Such Target of Opportunity (ToO) transient events generally require a rapid response to a trigger of observations.
 Variability in sources can be intrinsic; caused by either a change in the physical conditions (e.g. Cepheid Variables, stellar flares), or accretion induced (e.g. cataclysmic variables, AGN), or extrinsic; as a result of geometry (e.g. binaries, lensed objects, transiting planets).
 Variability observations can be time dependent, or time critical requiring observations that are time-resolved.

 Over the past decades, Type Ia supernovae (SNe Ia) have been used as one of the best distance indicators to measure extragalactic distances.
 Observations of such events at higher redshifts directly led to the discovery of accelerating universe (Riess et al. 1998; Perlmutter et al. 1999).
 Of the existing methods to measure the dark energy equation-of-state (EOS) parameter w, the distances to SNe Ia provide the best single constraint up to date.
 This recently inspired many wide-field supernova surveys such as the Palomar Transient Factory (PTF), the La-Silla Quest Supernova Survey (LQSS), and the Dark Energy Survey (DES) that discovered thousands of SNe Ia that exploded in the local and distant universe.
 This number is expected to increase dramatically, especially at high redshifts with the planned future wide field surveys.